parkouss/funq/README.rst

 Funq currently works with python >= 2.7 (it is fully compatible with python 3), Qt4 and Qt5 on GNU/Linux.

-It also works on Windows, but the tested application have to be compiled with libFunq (I am not able to do a fully working dll injection for this platform, windows expert you're welcome!).
+It also works on Windows, but only with Python 2.7 out of the box.
+With Python 3, the tested application has to be compiled with libFunq because the package *winappdbg* (needed for the DLL injection) is not available for Python 3 (any help welcome!).

 Installation
 ============